rekire/autologin_plugin/README.md

 If you want to test your own setup use the
 [Statement List Generator and Tester][asset-links-generator].

-As simple check if the linking works fine check [this link][test-deeplink], if that opens in chrome the example app without an intent chooser then this works.
+As simple check if the linking works fine check [this link][test-deeplink] **on your Android phone**, if that opens in Chrome the Example App without an Intent Chooser then this works correctly.

 ### iOS and MacOS